ValerMuresan/2019-Jasmine-Feed-Reader/README.md

 ## Instructions

-- The completed project can be downloaded from the [repository](https://github.com/ValerMuresan/2019-Jasmine-Feed-Reader.git) or the user can download the [starter code](https://github.com/udacity/frontend-nanodegree-feedreader) and write some tests.
+The completed project can be downloaded from the [repository](https://github.com/ValerMuresan/2019-Jasmine-Feed-Reader.git) or the user can download the [starter code](https://github.com/udacity/frontend-nanodegree-feedreader) and write some tests.

-## Project Preview

-**Jasmine Feed Reader Project** and very interesting **Udacity Blog** can be seen [here](https://valermuresan.github.io/2019-Jasmine-Feed-Reader/).

 ## Dependencies